Royce Ring: San Diego Padres

 On November 15, 2006, Ring was traded along with Heath Bell to the San Diego Padres for outfielder Ben Johnson and reliever Jon Adkins.
-Ring pitched in 15 games for the Padres.
+After pitching to a 4.91 ERA in seven games that spring, he was cut from major league camp and began the 2007 season in Triple-A. He was first called up to the Padres on April 30 and pitched in 15 games across two stints with the team.

 Atlanta Braves

-On July 31, 2007, Ring was traded to the Atlanta Braves for Wilfredo Ledezma and pitching prospect Will Startup, and then was optioned to the Triple-A Richmond Braves.
+On July 31, 2007, Ring was traded to the Atlanta Braves for Wilfredo Ledezma and pitching prospect Will Startup, then optioned to the Triple-A Richmond Braves.
 He was called up when the rosters expanded on September 1.
-In 2008, Ring had an 8.46 ERA and was designated for assignment in August 2008.
+In 2008, Ring was included on the Braves opening day roster.
+After compiling an 8.46 ERA in 22.1 innings, he was designated for assignment on August 2, 2008.
 He cleared waivers and was assigned to Triple-A Richmond.
 He became a free agent at the end of the season.